Andrew Gibb Memorial vandalised

 John Roan School governors recommend staying put

-November 13, 2009 by Rob Powell
+November 13, 2009 By Rob Powell

 Controversial proposals to move John Roan School to Greenwich Peninsula have been dropped by the school, it has been announced.